 I have now been involved since then and I supported Peter Freeman, the Group Scout Leader, as the Assistant GSL for two years and from January 2020 I became the GSL following Peters retirement from the role.

 My career has been a bit varied.
 I have been involved with catering for all of my working life.
-It all started when I took the Scout Master Cooks badge.
+It all started when I took the Scout ‘Master Cooks’ badge.
 For six weeks I attended a cafe/restaurant in the centre of Bristol and over these weeks, I was taught how to make soups, mains, pancakes (which I managed to get one stuck on the cellar kitchen ceiling) and desserts.
 The final session was to cook a three course meal for invited guests, one of which was my Dad.
 I gained the badge and this gave me the itch to be a chef.

 I attended Bristol Technical College and gained all the City & Guild exams to allow me to enter the catering trade.
 I had then changed my journey by starting a trainee hotel management course.
 This then progressed to management in Industrial Catering and then as a Catering Manager in hospital catering.
 In fact, I started by moving to Suffolk at Blythburgh Hospital as an assistant in 1972.
-I then was married.
+I then got married.
 I then progressed to the Luton & Dunstable Hospital as a deputy and finally at Barnet General as the Catering Manager.
 Whilst at Barnet General, I also helped in the Hospital Radio Station for two years as a presenter.

 A change of direction lead my wife and I to become pub managers with a large pub group.
 We ran the Crown Pub and Crofts Wine Bar on the Edgeware Rd, London and the Brickmakers Inn, Wheelers End, nr High Wycombe.
 Unfortunately, both pubs are no longer open, one is a Building Society and the other a private house, how sad.

 In 2006, I left Norfolk and moved to Suffolk.
-This was due to me finding a new partner and now my wife.
+This was due to me finding a new partner and is now now my wife.
 Her son has moved through Scouting and as an Explorer, was privileged to be chosen as a participant to go to South Africa in 2018, an experience he will never forget.
-In comparison, my son has now been involved in catering as a Head Chef and now operates his own specialist food business in London with his fiancée.
+In comparison, my son has now been involved in catering as a Head Chef and now operates his own specialist food business in London with his wife.